Now ideas for wellness

 • Changes in customer lifestyles and values

-• Negative rumors about the Company's core materials (milk, cocoa, etc.)
+• Negative rumors about the Group's core materials (milk, cocoa, etc.)

 • Establish solid Proofs of Concept (POC)